 Figure 1: Stages in the sustainable water journey

 As the old adage goes, you cannot manage what you do not measure.
 This is the first step on the sustainable water journey, and perhaps the most important.
 Businesses need to get a handle on what their water usage is, where it is being used and for what purposes.
 This can be done by conducting water audits, by installing smart-meters and/or sub-metering your business property.
 Metering has proven to be an incredibly effective strategy at identifying leaks, so that they can be fixed quickly.
 Metering alone has helped businesses reduce their consumption significantly due to the identification of leaks and the subsequent behaviour changes.
+For example, Growthpoint Properties have attributed 70% in water savings at their commercial office block to smart metering.
 It is also important to note that large water users (using more than 10 000 000 litres per annum) are required to report their water use to the City of Cape Town.

 An example of how water use varies by type of facility indicated here.

 Understanding how much water is being used, where and how will help you create a resilience plan with the greatest impact.
 Furthermore, it is important to evaluate the quality of water required for your various uses, for example, potable water is not required for flushing toilets and therefore alternative water sources could be explored.
+In cases where businesses want to use alternative water for potable purposes, businesses may act as Water Services Intermediaries.
+The Department of Water Affairs has developed a Model Water Service Contract between Water Service Authority and Water Services Intermediary as a guideline for both parties when developing a water services contract and defining roles and responsibilities.
 You also need to evaluate where your biggest risk from a lack of water may arise.
 If you (or your suppliers or customers) do not have access to water, how will this impact on your business?

 Once your current consumption has been benchmarked, the next step is to create targets for your organisation, linking them to individual users and interventions.
 Here is an example of a water wise pledge by FEDHASA Cape, that reflects commitment to set targets and openness to accountability.
 Below are tools and case studies that can assist you in this process, categorised into sectors.